jes/notes/softwareideas.md

 Probably the first things to look at are how easy it is to preprocess the G-code to detect sections and laps, and how easy it is to interrupt Grbl to flush the planner buffer so that we can change the Z coordinate.

+## Debughackers

+It's like Protohackers except every problem is a program and a bug report, and you have to fix the bug and submit your patch, shortest patch wins.

+Twists:

+* no bug report
+* incorrect bug report
+* multiple bug reports
+* multiple bugs